 Dr Laura Pozzi

 I obtained my PhD degree in 2014 at the Department of History and Civilization in the European University Institute (EUI) in Florence, Italy.
-My dissertation, which I am now preparing for publication, focused on the production of satirical comic strips in Shanghai between the 1930s and the 1960s, and their employment in public history projects in contemporary China.
+My dissertation, which I am now preparing for publication, analyses the production of satirical comic strips in Shanghai between the 1930s and the 1960s, and their employment in public history projects in contemporary China.

 Between 2015 and 2018, I held a position of a lecturer at the Centre for China Studies, the Chinese University of Hong Kong (CUHK) in Chinese modern history, popular culture, cinema, and heritage.
 While in Hong Kong, also edited and curated a digital collection titled “The Cultural Revolution in Images: Caricature Posters from Guangzhou, 1966–1977,” a repository of more two hundred original political posters preserved at the CUHK University Library.